uniquesp/Vertex-Study-Point/README.md

 - Designed and developed a modern website for a study hall booking system.
 - Implemented features such as seat booking, food membership, payment system integration, and mail notifications.
 - Utilized HTML, CSS, AJAX, JavaScript, JSP, JAVA, MySQL for development.

+ ##Feel free to contribute and raise issues if you find any!
+Happy Coding!